defold/doc/docs/en/manuals/editor-scripts-ui.md

 ## Hello world

 All UI-related functionality exists in the `editor.ui` module.
-Here is the simplest example of an editor script to get started:
+Here is the simplest example of an editor script with a custom UI to get started:
 ```lua
 local M = {}